Does saying PURA VIDA change your brain?

 We have walls around our property to protect us, and they have friends to protect them.

-Some people are grateful for what they have and do not worry about, striving for what they don’t have.
-With the advent of Kafka and the changes in the Tico mentality, we see a change in attitude.
-“Pura Vida” in San Jose is not said as often as in the countryside.
+Some people are grateful for what they have and do not worry about, striving for what they don't have.
+With the advent of Kafka and the changes in the Tico mentality, we see a shift in attitude.
+"Pura Vida" in San Jose is not said as often as in the countryside.
 That is another article or chapter on Social Change in Costa Rica.

-Yongey Rimpoche has written a book on “Joyful Wisdom.”
-His background is one of anxiety and tough times in a remote Himalayan village lacking most amenities.
+Yongey Rimpoche has written a book on "Joyful Wisdom."
+His background is one of anxiety and challenging times in a remote Himalayan village lacking most amenities.
 He suffered years of panic attacks and anxiety.
 Like the Ticos,

 PURA VIDA!